 Federal law authorizes MDPH to support no more than thirty J-1 visa waiver requests per federal fiscal year (October 1 - September 30).
 MDPH will begin accepting applications, October 1 of each year.
-From October 1 - January 31, only applications for Primary Care positions will be accepted.
-If spots remain, both primary care and specialists can apply from February 1 - June 30.
-Only Emergent Need placements will be reviewed from July 1 - August 31, if there are spots remaining.
+From October 1 - December 31, applications for both Primary Care and specialty positions will be accepted.
+Should there be spots available, there will be a 2nd review in March with notification in April.

 IMPORTANT NOTE: Please note that if your application is for a primary care or a mental health physician, applying to work in an area with a shortage designation score of 07 or higher, the physician- application may be eligible for support through the Federal J-1 Visa Waiver Program.
 The facility must be either:

 - A health center as defined under Section 330 of the Public Health Service Act;